ollieLtd/msgphp/docs/ddd/collections.md

 ### `MsgPhp\Domain\GenericDomainCollection`

-A generic collection compatible with any `iterable` value.
+A generic paginated collection compatible with any `iterable` value.

 #### Basic Example